 Are you a new rider or just struggling with basic riding technique?
 I want to show you 3 simple, but important dirt bike throttle control tips.
+They will show you how to avoid whiskey throttle.

 These tips will give you more control and help prevent wheelies that end up putting you on the ground or into a tree.
 These are the same tips that I teach new riders in person and in my Virtual Dirt Biker School.